 a.
-Exam Administration, Window, and Platform
+Exam Administration, Cycles, and Platform

-In 2023, the Consortium plans to offer three CSAEdTM core and specialty application and testing windows.
-Candidates should register and take their exam within the window in which they applied.
-Candidates may defer their exam date to the next subsequent window only with written permission from the Consortium and by paying applicable rescheduling fees.
+The Consortium plans to offer one CSAEdTM core and specialty application cycle in Fall 2025 with exams occurring in January 2026.
+Candidates should register and take their exam within the same cycle in which they applied.
+Candidates may defer their exam date to the next subsequent cycle only with written permission from the Consortium and by paying applicable rescheduling fees.